It is a big decision to move house and the right legal advice is a necessity. We are committed to providing a comprehensive, quality service for you.

 “Thank you so much for all your efforts with buying our first home – making it a lot easier on us to understand everything.

 “I know it is a bit belated but we would both like to thank you for making the process of buying our first house stress free and actually enjoyable.
 I would recommend you no end to others.

 B & K

-A typical freehold purchase for a purchase price up to;
+A typical freehold purchase, for a purchase price;

 These cover all of the work required in a typical sale or purchase.
 If the property being bought or sold is a leasehold, a new build, a right to buy, a help to buy or transfer of part, then further fees will apply, and you will need to contact us for further information with regards to costs.